buckyroberts/Web-Analyzer/README.md

 ## Overview

-Tool for analyzing websites using Python.
+this is a tool for analyzing websites using Python.